-- 22,827 shares of common stock issuable upon conversion of the Series B Preferred Stock (including an aggregate of 9,781 shares of common stock for the payment of the cumulative dividends accrued on the Series B Preferred Stock issuable upon conversion of the Series B Preferred Stock) and exercise of the Series A Warrants included in the units issuable upon exercise of the unexercised portion of the unit purchase option that we issued to Dawson James Securities, Inc. ("Dawson James"), the placement agent in the public offering that closed on July 7, 2016; - 40,574 additional shares of common stock that we will be required to issue to Dawson James upon conversion of shares of Series B Preferred Stock (including the payment of the cumulative dividends thereunder in common stock) included in the units issuable upon exercise of the unexercised portion of the unit purchase option that we issued to Dawson James, the placement agent in the public offering that closed on July 7, 2016, as a result of the full ratchet anti-dilution price protection in the certificate of designation for the Series B Preferred Stock, based on the adjusted Series B Preferred Stock conversion price equal to the effective public offering price per share of common stock (see "Risk Factors Risks Related to Our Common Stock, Preferred Stock, Warrants and this Offering-Because the effective price per share of common stock included in the units or issuable upon exercise of the pre-funded warrants included in the pre-funded units being offered in this offering is less than the respective current conversion price of our Series B or Series C Preferred Stock, we will be required to issue additional shares of common stock, as applicable, to the holders of the preferred stock, which will be dilutive to all of our other stockholders, including new investors in this offering."); - 178 shares of common stock issuable upon the exercise of outstanding options, with exercise prices ranging from \$0.001 to \$3,675,000 and having a weighted average exercise price of \$336,056 per share; - 608,449 shares of common stock available for future issuance under our 2013 Long-Term Incentive Plan; - 2,238,777 shares of common stock issuable upon exercise of the pre-funded warrants offered hereby by us at an exercise price of \$0.01 per share; - 2,777,777 shares of common stock issuable upon exercise of the Series E Warrants offered hereby by us at an exercise price of \$1.80 per share; and - 194,444 additional shares of common stock, or, if the underwriter elects to exercise its option in full to purchase additional shares, then 223,611 shares of common stock, issuable upon the exercise of the underwriter's warrants to be issued to the underwriter in connection with this offering.
+- 22,827 shares of common stock issuable upon conversion of the Series B Preferred Stock (including an aggregate of 9,781 shares of common stock for the payment of the cumulative dividends accrued on the Series B Preferred Stock issuable upon conversion of the Series B Preferred Stock) and exercise of the Series A Warrants included in the units issuable upon exercise of the unexercised portion of the unit purchase option that we issued to Dawson James Securities, Inc. ("Dawson James"), the placement agent in the public offering that closed on July 7, 2016; - 15,992 additional shares of common stock that we will be required to issue to Dawson James upon conversion of shares of Series B Preferred Stock (including the payment of the cumulative dividends thereunder in common stock) included in the units issuable upon exercise of the unexercised portion of the unit purchase option that we issued to Dawson James, the placement agent in the public offering that closed on July 7, 2016, as a result of the full ratchet anti-dilution price protection in the certificate of designation for the Series B Preferred Stock, based on the adjusted Series B Preferred Stock conversion price equal to the effective assumed public offering price per share of common stock, based on an assumed public offering price of \$2.94 per unit, which is the last reported sale price for our common stock as reported on the NYSE American on September 11, 2019 (see "Risk Factors Risks Related to Our Common Stock, Preferred Stock, Warrants and this Offering-If the effective price per share of common stock included in the units or issuable upon exercise of the pre-funded warrants included in the pre-funded units being offered in this offering is less than the respective current conversion price of our Series B or Series C Preferred Stock, we will be required to issue additional shares of common stock, as applicable, to the holders of the preferred stock, which will be dilutive to all of our other stockholders, including new investors in this offering."); - 178 shares of common stock issuable upon the exercise of outstanding options, with exercise prices ranging from \$0.001 to \$3,675,000 and having a weighted average exercise price of \$336,056 per share; - 608,449 shares of common stock available for future issuance under our 2013 Long-Term Incentive Plan; - 1,700,680 shares of common stock issuable upon exercise of the pre-funded warrants offered hereby by us at an exercise price of \$0.01 per share; - 1,700,680 shares of common stock issuable upon exercise of the Series E Warrants offered hereby by us at an exercise price of \$ per share; and - 255,102 additional shares of common stock issuable upon the exercise of the underwriter's warrants to be issued to the underwriter in connection with this offering.